-SECOND AMENDED STANDING ORDER 20-2
+FIRST AMENDED STANDING ORDER 20-2

 The Court, on March 13, 2020, entered Standing Order 20-2 to limit access to courthouses in the District of South Dakota to attempt to avoid the spread of Coronavirus Disease 2019 (COVID-19) in any courthouse in the District of South Dakota.
-In the months since entry of that Standing Order, COVID-19 has spread throughout the United States, including in South Dakota.
-The Centers for Disease Control (CDC) has issued guidance for wearing masks and maintaining physical distancing of six feet or more.
-The Court has acquired masks both for employees and for visitors, so that no one who has necessary business to conduct in the courthouse and who is asymptomatic gets turned away from their public federal courthouse simply because they lack proper apparel in the form of a mask.
-Many court hearings now occur by videoconference, and the Court has set up drop boxes outside of Court Security Officer (CSO) stations for people, after the filing is run through the CSO's scanner, to use to file items with the Clerk of Court.
-The Court has at courthouse entries devices to register the body temperature of anyone entering the courthouse.
-Having balanced the need to protect the safety of the public and those who work in federal courthouses against the need for continued operation of necessary judicial functions,
+In the weeks since entry of that Standing Order, COVID-19 has spread throughout the United States, including in South Dakota.
+Indeed, Sioux Falls has experienced significant community-based transmission of COVID-19.
+The requirement in the prior Standing Order to screen for those who have traveled to one of four specified countries in the past 14 days now is outdated.
+Recently, the Centers for Disease Control (CDC) has changed its guidance on non-symptomatic people wearing masks and face coverings.
+State courts for counties that include Sioux Falls and Rapid City have issued orders requiring the public to wear masks to enter those state courthouses.
+The Court has sought to acquire masks both for employees and for visitors, so that no one who has necessary business to conduct in the courthouse and who is asymptomatic gets turned away from their public federal courthouse simply because they lack proper apparel in the form of a face covering.
+Most court hearings now occur by videoconference, and the Court has set up drop boxes outside of Court Security Officer (CSO) stations for people, after the filing is run through the CSO's scanner, to use to file items with the Clerk of Court.
+There are relatively few visitors to federal courthouses presently who need to enter to conduct business, and many people who customarily work in federal courthouses in South Dakota are teleworking.
+However, there still are people entering federal courthouses as a part of the essential service that the judicial branch of the federal government must continue to provide for our society to function properly.
+Having balanced the need to protect the safety of the public and those who work in federal courthouses against the need for continued operation of some judicial function,